pinecone-io/pinecone-java-client/README.md

 > [!WARNING]
 > Serverless indexes are in **public preview** and are available only on AWS in the
-> `us-west-2` region.
+> `us-east-1` and `us-west-2` regions.
 Check the [current limitations](https://docs.pinecone.io/docs/limits#serverless-index-limitations) and test thoroughly before using it in production.

 ```java
 import io.pinecone.clients.Pinecone;